apache/nuttx-apps/graphics/twm4nx/README.txt

        of columns and the size of a generic name string.

     Enhancement Ideas:
     10. How about a full-screen mode?
+This would just be a shortcut for the existing resize logic.